arbor-sim/arbor/doc/concepts/morphology.rst

 The SWC file format specifications are not very detailed, which has lead different simulators to interpret SWC files in different ways, especially when it comes to the soma.
-Arbor has its own an interpretation that is powerful, and simple to understand at the same time.
+Arbor has its own an interpretation that is powerful and simple to understand at the same time.
 However, we have also developed functions that will interpret SWC files similarly to how the NEURON simulator would, and how the Allen Institute would.

-Despite the differences between the interpretations, there is a common set of checks that are always performed to check the validity of SWC files:
+Despite the differences between the interpretations, there is a common set of checks that are always performed to validate an SWC file:
    * Check that there are no duplicate ids.
    * Check that the parent id of a sample is less than the id of the sample.
    * Check that the parent id of a sample refers to an existing sample.